 How much cortisol causes weight gain likely varies from person to person.
 Tests on sheep show that some are more responsive to cortisol than others.
 These high-cortisol responders eat more than other sheep when stressed and also gain more weight.
 Some researchers think this could help identify people who are prone to stress-related obesity.

 Stress makes you tense up.
 That's good if you're facing down an angry predator.
 But if it persists, muscle tension causes several problems.
 Tension headaches and migraines can result, for instance.
-Tense muscles can provoke more serious anxiety disorders, too.
+Tense muscles can worsen more serious anxiety disorders, too.

 How you respond to stress could help determine how swiftly you recover from injury as well.
 If you become excessively fearful of reinjuring yourself, this can leave you in a state of chronic pain.
 Your muscles will seldom relax if you continue to feel fearful.
 This persistent tension can also lead to muscle atrophy, as it is difficult to move when you are intensely bound up by your own muscles.
 This is a problem that can get worse, as exercise is one of the most reliable means of relieving stress.